So Your Car Got Repossessed ... Now What?

 “Consumers who are being sued for a repossession deficiency should contact an experienced consumer lawyer.
 Repossession notices and sales are subject to many strict requirements and lenders frequently fail to comply.”

 Of course, one of the best defenses against repossession is to avoid taking out a loan that you’ll struggle to pay back.
 But if you already have such a loan, you should know what your options are.
-To learn more about what happens when you default on a debt, check out these related posts from OppLoans:

-|Ken Jarman grew up in Miami, Houston, and Latin America before moving to Austin, Texas in 1991.
+Ken Jarman grew up in Miami, Houston, and Latin America before moving to Austin, Texas in 1991.
 In 2005, he realized a lifelong dream and opened his own car dealership and auto finance company.
 For 10 years he was an active member of the Texas Independent Automobile Association and has decades of experience in managing operations in automotive financial services.
 In 2015 he sold his automotive companies and became a consumer consultant.
-He is passionate about educating consumers and is the founder of Real Credit Repair in San Antonio, TX.|
+He is passionate about educating consumers and is the founder of Real Credit Repair in San Antonio, TX.

-|Alexis Moore spent two decades as a high-tech investigator locating assets for banks and law firms.
+Alexis Moore spent two decades as a high-tech investigator locating assets for banks and law firms.
 Along the way she became an attorney and a consumer advocate, recognizing that many credit collection agencies and banks take advantage of vulnerable consumers, including the credit bureaus.
-She is now a passionate Advocate for others.|
+She is now a passionate Advocate for others.

-|Donald E. Petersen is an Orlando, Florida trial lawyer who represents consumers against companies who violate their rights under the Telephone Consumer Protection Act, Fair Debt Collection Practices Act, Fair Credit Reporting Act and other consumer protection laws.|
+Donald E. Petersen is an Orlando, Florida trial lawyer who represents consumers against companies who violate their rights under the Telephone Consumer Protection Act, Fair Debt Collection Practices Act, Fair Credit Reporting Act and other consumer protection laws.

 The information contained herein is provided for free and is to be used for educational and informational purposes only.
 We are not a credit repair organization as defined under federal or state law and we do not provide "credit repair" services or advice or assistance regarding "rebuilding" or "improving" your credit.
 Articles provided in connection with this blog are general in nature, provided for informational purposes only and are not a substitute for individualized professional advice.
 We make no representation that we will improve or attempt to improve your credit record, history, or rating through the use of the resources provided through the OppLoans blog.